victor-gil-sepulveda/pyProCT/README.md

 }
 ```

-Algorithm parameters can be explicitly written:
+Algorithm parameters can be explicitly written, however it is not recommended:

 ```JSON
 {